 Power generation on SmallSats is a necessity typically governed by a common solar power architecture (solar cells + solar panels + solar arrays).
 As the SmallSat industry drives the need for lower cost and increased production rates of space solar arrays, the photovoltaics industry is shifting to meet these demands.
-The standardization of solar array and panel designs, deployment mechanisms, and power integration will be critical to meet the desire for large, proliferated constellations.
+The standardization of solar array and panel designs,

-Figure 3.1: (Top) Distribution of mission ranges, or the furthest point from the sun that the spacecraft reaches, and mission power levels [power capped at 5 KW].
+Figure 3.1: (Top) Distribution of mission range, or the furthest point from the sun that the spacecraft reaches, and mission power levels [power capped at 5 KW].
 (Middle) Distribution of solar array surface area and solar array mass [mass capped at 500 Kg].
-(Bottom) Distribution of solar array empirical efficiency (calculated at Earth) and specific power (for the entire array measured at the destination of the mission), Peretz et al. 2022 (92).
+(Bottom) Distribution of solar array empirical efficiency (calculated at Earth) and specific power (for the entire array measured at the destination of the mission), Peretz et al. 2024 (92).
+X axis represents 389 missions and color scheme represents highest to lowest values (red to blue).
 Credit: NASA.